JetBrains/kotlin/README.md

-# Kotlin N  #
+# Kotlin/Native  #

-Kotlin Native backend, codenamed _Kotlin N_, is a LLVM backend for the Kotlin compiler, runtime implementation and native code generation facility using LLVM toolchain.
+_Kotlin/Native_ is a LLVM backend for the Kotlin compiler, runtime implementation and native code generation facility using LLVM toolchain.

- _Kotlin N_ is primarily designed to allow compilation for platforms where virtual machines are not desirable or possible (such as iOS, embedded targets), or where developer is willing to produce reasonably-sized self-contained program without need to ship an additional execution runtime.
+ _Kotlin/Native_ is primarily designed to allow compilation for platforms where virtual machines are not desirable or possible (such as iOS, embedded targets), or where developer is willing to produce reasonably-sized self-contained program without need to ship an additional execution runtime.